 Yep, it’s that time of the month again, Daring Bakers.
 Hmmm..what could the challenge be?
-Oh, once again, I gave it away in the title.
+Oh, once again, I gave it away above.
 Silly me.

 This month was no exception, and when I saw cheesecake, my brain went into overdrive, especially when I read we could take this particular recipe and dress it up beautifully, and/or add any flavors we wanted to “..be creative!!”
 I must have made a thousand different cheesecakes in my life, so wow, I was going to run with this one.
 Then something weird happened.
 I went blank.

-NO freaking idea why my lobes suddenly put up a velvet rope and wouldn’t let me in no matter how much I pleaded.
+NO freakin’ idea why my frontal lobes suddenly put up a velvet rope and wouldn’t let me in no matter how much I pleaded.
 Holy moly, I had cheesecake block!
 How could this happen?
-Cheesecake is a blank canvas of endless possibilities!
+Cheesecake is an empty canvas of countless possibilities!
 It must be a tumor or an aneurysm waiting to burst (I’d like to introduce you to hypochondriac me).
 Nope, it’s just plain old cheesecake block.

-I resorted to surfing recipe sites and numerous food blogs, pouring through my vast collection of cookbooks and pulling out dozens of my own or handed down recipes for unique cheesecake ideas, but NOTHING, and I mean , NADA, inspired nor excited me.
+I resorted to surfing recipe sites and numerous food blogs, pouring through my vast collection of cookbooks, and pulling out dozens of my own or handed down recipes for unique cheesecake ideas, but NOTHING, and I mean, NADA, inspired or excited me.
 This was getting bad.
 Okay, it’s probably the pain meds I still take on occasion for my knee when I have physical therapy..it has to be.

 I finally gave up, and decided to keep it simple.
-I’d always wanted to try the Strawberry Mirror Cake from a past DB Challenge B.L.J (before Lisa joined), so I figured I’d make the mirror part of that recipe – but, I really wasn’t feelin’ the strawberry mirror, I wanted something a little off the beaten path.
-So, a simple white chocolate cheesecake with a fruity mirror would be my boring, albeit tasty, submission.
+I’d always wanted to try the Strawberry Mirror Cake from a past DB Challenge B.I.J (before I joined), so I figured I’d make the mirror part of that recipe, but, I really wasn’t feelin’ the strawberry mirror, I wanted something a little off the beaten path.
+So, a simple white chocolate vanilla cheesecake with a fruity mirror would be my boring, albeit tasty, submission.
 But, what fruit?